 Note: If your leo is getting skinny and appears to be sick, you should bring it to a vet immediately or book an online vet.
 We recommend booking an online vet at Vetster since they offer great service at affordable prices + 24/7 appointments.
 Check out Vetster here!

 Parasites live inside other animals.
 They syphon off nutrients to grow and reproduce.
-This means that those nutrients are not available to your gecko’s digestive system, even though he/she ate the food.
-In particularly bad parasite infections, starvation and death can occur.
+This means that those nutrients are not available to your gecko’s digestive system, even though he/she ate the

 The most common type of parasite that causes stick tail in leopard geckos is cryptosporidium.
 This causes a condition called cryptosporidiosis.
 This is a highly contagious parasite that infests the digestive system, specifically the intestinal tract.